Help pets stay safe this fireworks season

-As the nation prepares to celebrate it's independence there are ways you cold prepare your pet for the lights, sounds and smells that come with fireworks.
+As the nation prepares to celebrate it's independence there are ways you can prepare your pet for the lights, sounds and smells that come with fireworks.

 Pet owners know that dogs, cats and other animals can be sensitive to bright lights and loud sounds.
 Fireworks come with both and the addition of a burning smell that can bring many pets to the end of their rope.